Bird Generator

 Some of the traits were changed later to accommodate Google Colab’s limitations, but the original vision was not lost.

-A purple, blue, and green bird showing the new wing design.
+A purple, blue, and green bird showing the new wing design constructed out of a circle and a triangle.

-A brown and blue bird showing the first attempt at a wing.
+A brown and blue bird with a half-circle wing

-A complete red and purple bird with a long body.
+A complete red and purple bird with a long body, partial crest, and spiral tail.

-A complete blue and green bird with a short body.
+A complete blue and green bird with a short body, large crest, and long spiral tail.

 Below is a GIF showing outputs for my Python code.